 885 Health Services/Health Policy Research Methods II (3).
 An introduction to basic research methods central to maternal and child health policy, including an introduction to basic components of the research process such as developing research questions and conceptual models, and overviews of research designs, quantitative and qualitative analytical methods, primary data collection, and secondary data analysis.

 886 Health Services/Health Policy Research Methods III (3).
-Prerequisites, MHCH 884 and 885.
+Prerequisites, MHCH 885.
 A modular course covering applications of selected methods covered in 885.
 Illustrative applications include implementation science, comparative effectiveness research, issues in mixed-method research, feasibility studies, and the translation of research to policy and practice.
 Applications are framed in terms of issues related to the MCH population.

 890 Special Topics in Maternal and Child Health (1-3).
 Special topics in Maternal and Child Health for graduate students only.
 Content will vary semester to semester.